CubeSail (UltraSail)

 CubeSail was a 2018 low-cost spacecraft propulsion demonstration mission using two identical 1.5U CubeSat satellites to deploy a 260 m long, 20 m2 solar sail ribbon between them.
 This mission was a first in a series of increasingly-complex planned demonstrations leading up to a full-scale UltraSail heliogyro by the University of Illinois and CU Aerospace.

 Background: Heliogyro

 Artist's concept of a heliogyro, proposed to visit Halley's Comet in 1986.
-Each blade would be 8 m wide and 6.2 km, for 0.6 km2 of sail area.
+Each blade would be 8 m wide and 6.2 km long, for 0.6 km2 of sail area.